 The Value of Activism: A Hedge Fund Investor's Perspective

-Using a novel and comprehensive dataset, we examine the return from activism compared to the return the same activist hedge fund generates from its non-activism equity investments.
-On average, targets do not outperform or under-perform non-targets within the same fund.
-Out-performance is observed, however, in the first three months of intervention and in particular when the activist hedge fund has had prior intervention experience or is more familiar with the target firm’s industry.
-The evidence suggests that activist hedge funds are under-investing in activism.
-Our paper provides fresh insight into the value of hedge fund activism by considering it from the perspective of activist hedge funds’ own investors.
+This study offers fresh insight into the value of hedge fund activism from the perspective of activist hedge funds’ own investors.
+Using a novel and comprehensive dataset, we compare the returns from activism target firms to the returns the same activist hedge fund generates from its non-activism equity investments.
+Overall, targets do not perform differently from non-targets within the same fund.
+Outperformance is observed, however, in the first three months of intervention and in particular when the activist hedge fund has had prior intervention experience or is more familiar with the target firm’s industry.
+At the same time, the contribution of targets to the overall performance of the activist hedge fund is significantly smaller than the contribution of non-targets, suggesting that activist hedge funds underinvest in activism.
+The outperformance of and underinvestment in targets are mostly seen in the period before the recent financial crisis.
+Inflows of capital into activist hedge funds lead to the acquisition of new targets, while outflows lead to the cutting back of existing target positions and the allocation of equity portfolio toward activism.

 Keywords: hedge fund, shareholder activism, portfolio analysis